 Wine tastings.
 Gift Shop.
 Wine by the glass.
 Winery events.
 Greatroom rental.
 Small urban winery featuring wines from Pennsylvania grapes and some from other areas.
 Located in historic Cambria City.

 Join us as we preserve our cultural diversity through celebrations of heritage and tradition throughout the year.
-The Center offers exhibits, workshops, outdoor Festivals, cooking classes, art classes, performances and special events.
-Our main signature event is the Artists’ Hall of Fame which is held in November of each year.
+Bottleworks offers exhibits, workshops, outdoor Festivals, cooking classes, art classes, performances and special events.
+Art Works is “the place” to “Exhibit, Create, Teach and Sell” art.
+Housed in a unique, state-of-the-art building where visitors can engage with studio artists, take classes, see live performances and purchase art.

 Johnstown’s newest – and oldest – music hall.
 Formerly the Immaculate Conception church, the Grand Halle’s soaring Gothic architecture creates a lively acoustical setting for choral, a capella, and acoustic performances; and is perfectly matched to its Adam Stein pipe organ.